hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 $ opendkim-genkey -r -s 20231205 -d example.com -t 2048 -D /var/db/dkim/example.com
 {%endhighlight %}

-This will create two file  in `/var/db/dkim/example.com`.
+This will create two files  in `/var/db/dkim/example.com`.
 The private key will be **20231205.private** and the public key will be **20231205.txt**.

 Now you need to tell OpenDKIM about your private key and what domain it is associated with.